lich2000117/NLP_NoteBook/README.md

       1. Based on Katz Backoff, but
       2. instead of using prob directly from lower N-gram model (Unigram frequency),
       3. it uses "versatility", "continuation probability" which is
+            - Continuation Count for word A (bi-gram, count previous word B, i-1):
+              1. count how many unique words (not total count!) appear before A , say 3
+              2. count how many bigrams we have (or, sum of countinuity counts for every vocab word), say 114.
+              3. countinuity probability for A is 3/114.
       4. frequency of unique words combined with target.
          - measure versatility of words, "glasses" > "Francisco".
    5. Interpolation